SuadeLabs/fire/documentation/properties/type.md

 > A loro (vostro) account is the term used by a correspondent to describe an account held on behalf of a foreign credit institution; the foreign credit institution would in turn regard this account as its nostro account.

 ### financial_lease
-- A finanical lease is an arrangement where the lessor prvoides money to buy an asset which is used by the lessee in return for an interest charge.
-The lessor has security as they own the asset.
-A financial lease is a contract that the lessor (the legal owner of the asset), transfers the risks and benefits of the asset to the lessee.
-Often the lessee may be given the opportunity to take ownership of the asset after the payments have been made in full
+From the [UK Gov](https://www.gov.uk/hmrc-internal-manuals/business-leasing-manual/blm00040), a finance lease is an arrangement under which one person (the lessor) provides the money to buy an asset which is used by another (the lessee) in return for an interest charge.
+The lessor has security because they own the asset.
+The terms of the leasing arrangements aim to give the lessor an interest like turn and no more or less – however good or bad the asset proves to be for the end user.

 ### other
 Other refers to a type of security not covered by the above.
 If you find yourself using this often, please [contribute][contributing].